Microcystis: Ecology

 Microcystis is capable of producing large surface blooms through a combination of rapid division and buoyancy regulation by production of gas-filled vesicles.
 In nature, Microcystis can exist as single cells or in large colonies containing many cells.
 Their ability to regulate buoyancy is one of the keys to their dominance of eutrophic waters, by optimally positioning themselves within the photic zone in a stable water column.

-Because they can form large surface blooms, they are thought to be able to outcompete other phytoplankton by monopolizing light in the photic zone.
+Because they can form large surface blooms, they are thought to be able to out-compete other phytoplankton by monopolizing light in the photic zone.

 Microcystis spp. are also capable of efficient uptake of phosphate and nitrogen; they are believed to be strongly influenced by nitrogen to phosphorus ratios (N:P ratio).
-Microcystis cells are also efficient at assimilating carbon from their environment; during large blooms, rampant photosynthesis can drive the pH of communities to < 9.0.
+Microcystis cells are also efficient at assimilating carbon from their environment; during large blooms, rampant photosynthesis can drive the pH of communities to > 9.0.
 Recent efforts have suggested a combination of effective carbon-concentrating mechanisms and a potential ability to use urea as both a carbon and nitrogen source allows Microcystis to persist under these high-pH conditions.

+Yuhao Song et al evaluated the relationship between phosphorus sources and Microcystis.
+This study was essential in building an understanding of the ecological risks of cyanobacterial blooms.
+These scientists were able to find the following relationships between Microcystis and phosphorus sources: interactions between phosphorus and Microcystis determine the outbreak of Microcystis blooms, different phosphorus conditions affect Microcystis growth and resistance to harmful factors, and Microcystis can drive the distribution of phosphorus sources in aquatic environments.
+They also concluded that the understanding of endogenous phosphorus should be broadened and more attention should be focused on metabolic processes related to Microcystis cells to provide more support and understanding in control and management of Microcystis blooms.

+Geographic distribution

+The toxic cyanobacterial blooms are expected to become more widespread with climate change because water stratification and increasing temperature favor bloom-forming cyanobacteria.
+Microcystis is widespread in temperate and subtropical lakes, reservoirs, and rivers in at least 108 countries on six continents.

-In South Africa, Hartebeestpoort Dam is highly impacted by Microcystis because of elevated phosphate and nitrate levels flowing from the sewers of Johannesburg, one of the few cities in the world that straddles a continental watershed divide, so lies upstream of major dams and rivers.
+In South Africa, Hartbeespoort Dam is highly impacted by Microcystis because of elevated phosphate and nitrate levels flowing from the sewers of Johannesburg, one of the few cities in the world that straddles a continental watershed divide, so lies upstream of major dams and rivers.

 In North America, Microcystis blooms have caused issues in numerous freshwater systems over the last two decades.
 These include large lakes (Erie, Okeechobee) and small regional water masses like Ohio's Grand Lake St Marys.
 In 2014, detection of the microcystin toxin in treated water of Toledo (OH) resulted in a shutdown of the water supply to more than 400,000 residents.
 The breakthrough of the toxin in the system was linked to the presence of a virus that lysed cells and released the toxin out of particles into the dissolved phase.